pmop/JS-Challenges/FCC Challenges/Algorithms and Data Structure Projects/README.md

 Mind you, these challenges are from FCC.
-Personally, they're very very easy on data structures and many important data structures aren't covered like trees and their special cases, graphs, and so on.
+Personally, they're very very easy on data structures, and many important data structures such as trees and their variations, graphs, and so on, aren't covered.

 Personally, I think the Intermediate module has more interesting challenges.
 First timers are advised to head on